Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ![First draft gallery page](/assets/images/readme-images/gallery-page-fd.png)

-### Deployment
+### After Deployment

 When I deployed the project to Github Pages the background images disappeared.
 They were still visible locally, and all the other images were working so I knew there must be an issue with the CSS file.
 I looked on a number of forums where others had had the same issue and dicovered it was an issue with the filepath.
-I tweaked it a few times until the images appeared.
+Github Pages was not recognising the URL so I tweaked it a few times until the images appeared.

 ![Deployment error](/assets/images/readme-images/deployment-error.png)